grinnell-cs/datavis-intro/README.md

 ## About You
 What are your names, as they appear on the class roster?
 > Samuel Stickels
+> Thomas Pitcher

 What are your GitHub usernames?
 > stickels
+> pitchert17

 What do you prefer to be called?
 > Sam
+> Tommy

 Why are you taking this course?
 > I'm an intended computer science major and interested in technology.
+> I've taken classes that deal with data and I've taken a class that deals with science based presentations, so I think this class will develop skills that allow me to work with data well and present it in the most effective manner.

 What are your concerns about this course?
 > It's my first 300 level course, so I hope it's not too difficult.
+> I've struggled in previous CS classes before, so I am a bit apprehensive

 What topic in this course are you most excited to cover?
 > I am interested in learning more about Javascript.
+> Pretty general, but learning different ways to communicate information from data.
+In ways that are both meaningful and accessible to a broad audience

 Do you have any questions for me?
 > Nope
+> Not now, no.

 ## About this course
 You can work together to submit one set of answers to these questions where appropriate.
 Refer to the [course syllabus](http://www.cs.grinnell.edu/~curtsinger/teaching/2017S/CSC395/syllabus/) for course policies.